-- (a) Non-certified values are based on the results from the INAA study unless otherwise noted.
-The associated uncertainty accounts for both random and systematic effects, but because only one method was used, unrecognized biases may exist for some elements in this matrix.
-The expanded uncertainty in the non-certified value is equal to U = kuc, where uc is the combined standard uncertainty and k is the coverage factor, both calculated according to the ISO/JCGM Guide [13,14].
-The value of uc is intended to represent, at the level of one standard deviation, the uncertainty in the mass fraction value.
-Here uc accounts for within-method variation and material inhomogeneity.
-The coverage factor, k, is the Student's t-value for a 95 % confidence interval with the corresponding degrees of freedom (df = 23). - (b) The non-certified mass fraction value is the mean of results obtained using one analytical technique (ICP-OES).
-The expanded uncertainty, U, is calculated as $U = ku_c$ , where $u_c$ is the standard error of the dry-mass corrected analyte mean, and the coverage factor, k, is determined from the Student's t-distribution corresponding to six degrees of freedom and a 95 % confidence level for each analyte.
+- (a) The results are expressed as the non-certified value ± the expanded uncertainty.
+The associated uncertainty accounts for both random and systematic effects, but because only one method was used, unrecognized bias may exist for some elements in this matrix.
+The expanded uncertainty in the non-certified value is equal to $U = ku_c$, where u_c is the combined standard uncertainty and k is the coverage factor, both calculated according to the ISO/JCGM and NIST Guides [13,14].
+The value of u_c is intended to represent, at the level of one standard deviation, the uncertainty in the value.
+Here u_c accounts for within-method variation and material inhomogeneity.
+The coverage factor, k, is the Student's t-value for a 95 % confidence interval with the corresponding degrees of freedom. - (b) The non-certified value is based on the results from the INAA study (df = 23). - The non-certified value is based on the results from the ICP-OES study (df = 6). - The non-certified mass fraction value for nickel is the mean of results obtained using one analytical technique (ICP-OES).
+The expanded uncertainty, U, is calculated as $U = ku_c$, where u_c is the standard error of the dry-mass corrected analyte mean, and the coverage factor, k, is determined from the Student's t-distribution corresponding to six degrees of freedom and a 95 % confidence level for each analyte.
 The coverage factor k is 2.45.

 Table 8.
-Non-Certified Mass Fraction Values for Selected Sugars in SRM 2786 (Dry-Mass Basis)
+Non-Certified Mass Fraction Values for Selected Sugars in SRM 2787 (Dry-Mass Basis)